-Philadelphia is the best city to study abroad.
-As stated in an article by the Philadelphia Business Journal, “higher education institutions in the Philadelphia area reported having 15,570 full-time international students in 2019.”* The reason for that is simple: Philly is awesome.
+Philadelphia is the best city to be an international student—and the reason for that is simple: Philly is awesome.

 Philadelphia, the City of Brotherly Love, is a melting pot of cultures, has the perfect balance of the city and suburb life, and is iconic for tasty food, some of the most creative slang, and even legendary celebs!

-Whether you are a current international student or an incoming international student, our guide can be used to expand your resources and knowledge, as well as enhance your Philly experience.
+Whether you are a current international student or an incoming international student, this guide can be used to expand your resources and knowledge, and enhance your Philly experience.

 Let’s Talk About Being On Campus